Optimization-based Causal Estimation from Heterogenous Environments: Related work

-The \gls{DGP}s that generate the environments are characterized by the values of $\uv_{1:K}^e$ and $p^e$.
-We set the training environments with $K=5$ and $p^e \in \{0.01, 0.02, \allowbreak \cdots, 0.05\}$ in \Cref{eq:gmm}.
-For a validation/test environment $f$ we generate a new set of $\{\uv_k^f\}_{k=1}^K$ and set $p^f=0$.
 We evaluate the test performance by averaging the accuracy over ten testing environments.
-If the predictor learns to predict based on the causes $\xv^e$ instead of $\zv^e$, it can accurately predict $y^e$ in training and testing environments.
+If the predictor learns to predict based on the causes $\xv_1^e$ instead of the spurious covariates $\xv_2^e$, it can accurately predict $y^e$ in training and testing environments.

-We set the predictor as a fully connected neural network with two hidden layers.
-Since we focus on classification accuracy in a new environment instead of inferring the causal effects, for \gls{CoCO} we use objective \Cref{eq:coco-erm} to optimize the predictor.
-For both \gls{CoCO} and \gls{IRM}, the penalty weight is chosen based on the validation environment from 10 values equally spaced from 1 to 100 on log-scale.
-The weight on the empirical risk term is reduced to 0 when the parameters are sufficiently away from the zero vector after half of the maximum iterations (5k).
+We use a fully connected neural network with two hidden layers as the predictor and train the model with \Cref{alg:coco2}.
+For both \gls{CoCO} and \gls{IRM}, the penalty weight is chosen from ten values equally spaced from 1 to 100 on a log-scale using the validation environments.
+The weight on the empirical risk term is reduced to 0 after 5k iterations. ~\looseness=-1

 The results are shown in \Cref{fig:weights,fig:knobs,fig:gmmtrace} and \Cref{tab:accu}. \Cref{fig:gmmtrace} is the trace plot for the predictive accuracy.
-The testing accuracy increases for all methods in the early stage of training but drops in the later stage for \gls{ERM} and \gls{IRM}.
-We hypothesize that \gls{ERM} and \gls{IRM} first improve the prediction by utilizing all covariates, including the causal ones.
-But in the later stage of training, it relies more heavily on the spurious associations to boost the training accuracy, which harms the accuracy at the test time.

-We provide evidence to this hypothesis in \Cref{fig:weights} by plotting the weight matrix that connects the input and the first hidden layer.
-The model trained by \gls{CoCO} manages to set the weights associated with the non-causes $\zv$ (the right block) close to zero, aligned with the analysis in \Cref{prop:nonlinear}.
-In comparison, these weights obtained by \gls{IRM} and \gls{ERM} are mostly non-zero, passing information from the non-causal variable $\zv$ to the subsequent hidden layers and outputs.
+The testing accuracy increases for all the methods in the early stage of training but drops in the later stage for \gls{ERM} and \gls{IRM}.
+We hypothesize that \gls{ERM} and \gls{IRM} first improve the prediction by utilizing all the covariates, including the causal ones.
+But in the later stage of training, it relies more heavily on the spurious associations to boost the training accuracy, which harms the accuracy at the test time. \Cref{fig:weights} shows the weight matrix that connects the input and the first hidden layer.
+The model trained by \gls{CoCO} zeros out the weights associated with the spurious covariates $\xv_2$ (the right block), aligned with the analysis in \Cref{prop:nonlinear}.
+In comparison, the weights obtained by \gls{IRM} and \gls{ERM} are mostly nonzero, passing the spurious association from the input to the subsequent hidden layers and outputs.